jelena-tica/TIGER/README.md

 Run a test case
 ---------------
-The folder `test` contains a tiny data set from an Orangutan individual that you can use to test your installation.
-You still need the reference genome FASTA file for Orangutan, which can be downloaded from the [UCSC Genome Browser](http://hgdownload.soe.ucsc.edu/goldenPath/ponAbe2/bigZips/).
+The folder `test` contains data from a small subset from an orangutan individual sequenced to 25x sequencing coverage in 2x100bp mode (Gokcumen et al., PNAS, 2013) that you can use to test your installation.
+This data is aligned with Eland, the non-reference mobile element calls come from a modified version of TEA (Lee et al., Science, 2012) and the translocation calls from Delly v0.0.11 - jumpy_v0.0.11 (Rausch et al., Bioinformatics, 2012).
+You still need the reference genome FASTA file for orangutan, which can be downloaded from the [UCSC Genome Browser](http://hgdownload.soe.ucsc.edu/goldenPath/ponAbe2/bigZips/).

 Then call TIGER like this (and replace `<ponAbe2>` with the Orangutan genome):